bensadel/Google-XSS-Game/README.md

 <br>

 The goal of Level 5 is to trigger a JavaScript alert() in the application.
-This can be achieved by observing the Google Chrome Developer Tools and URL address.
-Every time the Sign Up button is clicked, a page appears with an email form and a Next button.
-By clicking the Next button, a new screen appears.
-Upon further inspection, the Next button is in an <a href> tag.
-Additionally, if the URL is changed, you can see that no data sanitization is done.
-Therefore the <a href> poses as a vulnerability that can be exploited by using a JavaScript pseudo-scheme to inject an alert script directly in the URL bar.
+This can be achieved by closely observing the Google Chrome Developer Tools and the URL address.
+When the Sign-Up button is clicked, a page with an email form and a Next button appears.
+Clicking the Next button takes you to a new screen.
+By inspecting the Next button, you can see that it is within an a href tag.
+Additionally, changing the URL reveals that no data sanitization is performed.
+This lack of sanitization makes the a href attribute a potential vulnerability.
+By using a JavaScript pseudo-scheme, you can inject an alert script directly into the URL bar, exploiting this vulnerability.

 <br>